nightwarrior-xxx/Azure_Practise/docs/azure_devops.md

 ### What is DevOps ?
 DevOps is a integration of Development and Operations teams in order to improve collaboration and productivity.
 This is done by automating workflows and productivity.
+Alternatively, DevOps is a set of practices to reduce the time between the committing a change and move it into production stage.

 ### Components of Azure DevOps
 Following are the components of Azure DevOps